Apply for Travis County Master Gardener Training

 The Travis County Master Gardeners are volunteers for the Travis County AgriLife Extension Service, assisting in Extension’s mission to disseminate research-based horticultural and environmental knowledge among the citizens of Central Texas.

-The Master Gardener Program in Travis County is conducted by the Texas A&M AgriLife Extension Service a maximum of once per year, but not necessarily held every year.
+Training to become a Travis County Master Gardener volunteer is conducted by the Texas A&M AgriLife Extension Service a maximum of once per year, but not necessarily held every year.
 The limited number of spaces in the program will be filled based on assessment of the applications and personal interviews.

 There are four steps for acceptance into the Travis County Master Gardener Training program: attend an information session, submit an application, have application approved, and then interview for a position with the selection committee.